enzo-project/enzo-e/doc/source/design/design-adapt.rst

 Revised adapt algorithm description
 ===================================

-In this section we describe our "updated" algorithm for the adapt phase in Enzo-E/Cello.
+In this section we describe a revised algorithm for the adapt phase in Enzo-E/Cello.
 The previous parallel algorithm relied on Charm++'s support for **"quiescence detection"**, which is defines as *"the state in which no processor is executing an entry point, no